MooersLab/MooersLab/README.md

 ## Writing productivity tools
 These are some programming tools designed to support greater writing productivity.
 There are three elements: progress tracking, support for manuscript writing in LaTeX, and the writing log.
-The last might be the most important tool for organizing and managing a writing project.
+The last might be the most essential tool for organizing and managing a writing project.
 It is analogous to a project-specific laboratory notebook.

 ### Progress tracking